paulodelia/conquering-responsive-layouts/README.md

 **Instructions**
 1) Limit the total width of
-   the .intro-conent to about half of it's parent
+   the .intro-content to about half of it's parent
 2) Stop the text from overflowing out the bottom at small screen